 Cook the spaghetti according to the package directions, then drain, reserving 1 cup cooking water.
 While the spaghetti is cooking, heat the oil in a 12-inch skillet over medium-high heat.
-Add the vegetables and cook for 5 minutes or until tender-crisp, stirring occasionally.
+Add the vegetables and cook for 5 minutes or until tender-crisp.
 Add the garlic and cook and stir for 1 minute.

 Add the soup, water, chicken and lemon juice and heat to a boil.
-Add the spaghetti and cheese and and toss to coat.
+Add the cooked spaghetti and cheese and toss to coat.
 If you like a thinner sauce, add the reserved pasta water a little at a time until the sauce is the desired consistency.
-Season to taste.
+Season to taste with salt and pepper.
 Top with the basil and serve with additional Parmesan cheese, if desired.